lewagonlisbon/programming4everybody/README.md

 ### ⚠️ IMPORTANT

 Any tool other than Codecademy that you see a teacher using in a live session is **free to use** and __**OPTIONAL**__ for this course.
-The applications you'll see are used by thousands of startups around the world (including Le Wagon!), and we'll use them just to show you how to work in a real development environment.
+The applications you'll see are used by thousands of startups around the world (including Le Wagon!), and we'll use them just to show you how to work in a real development environment. <br>
 If you don’t have any prior experience, or you don’t know how to use an online REPL, please just watch the video session, ask your questions at the end of the lesson, and don’t do anything else described here.
 As explained during the program presentation, this course is just an extension of the [Codecademy Ruby track](https://www.codecademy.com/learn/learn-ruby), and you are not required to do anything more than following the meetings!

 ## Usage